clemens-sch/digital-garden/content/01_Software-Engineering/00_SE-Definitions/02_DTO/SE_DTO.md

 ---
 ## # Data Transfer Object

+To manage data-transmission from
+- Client --> Server / Server --> Client

 Data transfer objects - as the name implies - are objects that are used to transfer data.

 Very often this means sending data over a network boundary - for example via a REST-API.